1984 Stanley Cup playoffs: (A3) Quebec Nordiques vs. (A4) Montreal Canadiens

 This was the second playoff series meeting between these two teams.
 Quebec won the only previous meeting 3–2 in the 1982 Adams Division Semifinals.

 Game six of this series is referred to as the Good Friday Massacre.

 (P1) New York Islanders vs. (P2) Washington Capitals

 This was the second playoff series meeting between these two teams.
 This was a rematch of last year's Patrick Division Semifinals, in which New York won 3–1.
-By winning their eighteenth consecutive series, the Islanders set a North American major professional sports record for most consecutive playoff series victories (previously set by the Boston Celtics with seventeen series wins over eight years in the 1950's and 1960's).
+By winning their eighteenth consecutive series, the Islanders set a North American major professional sports record for most consecutive playoff series victories (previously set by the Boston Celtics with seventeen series wins over eight years in the 1950s and 1960s).

 Clarence Campbell Conference

 (N1) Minnesota North Stars vs. (N2) St. Louis Blues

 This was the fifth playoff series meeting between these two teams.
 St. Louis won three of the previous four meetings, including their most recent in the 1972 Stanley Cup Quarterfinals in seven games.

+Steve Payne scored the game-winner at 6:00 in overtime of game 7 to send the North Stars to the conference finals.